sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-01-intro/btp-ea-onboard-01-intro.md

 2. Do All services, in CPEA exist in BTPEA?

      Ans: No, BTPEA will not support Neo services and deprecated services.
 Please refer to the Discovery Center – services section for the support list of services in BTPEA.

-3. Does BTPEA include free tier services?
+4. Does BTPEA include free tier services?

      Ans: Yes, the free tier service will continue to be available with the BTPEA license model for most of the services.

-4. What if you choose to stay on CPEA?
+5. What if you choose to stay on CPEA?
 What are the implications?

-     Ans: As a customer, you may choose to remain on CPEA (renewal and upsell will be possible) and you may also buy more credits.
+     Ans: As a customer, you may choose to remain on CPEA (renewal and upsell will be possible) and buy more credits.
      However, all new innovations or offerings will be added to the BTPEA as the list of available services under CPEA has been frozen.
-Hence we recommend moving to BTPEA if no geographical limitations.
+  	 Hence, we recommend moving to BTPEA if there are no geographical limitations.

-5. Will the CPEA voucher in RISE/GROW be replaced with a BTPEA voucher?
+6. Will the CPEA voucher in RISE/GROW be replaced with a BTPEA voucher?

      Ans: **At this time, the CPEA voucher will continue as is until a new BTPEA voucher is introduced shortly.

-6. I decided to stay back on CPEA, but I do not see the BTP Services in the Catalog for the CPEA license model.
+7. I decided to stay back on CPEA, but I do not see the BTP Services in the Catalog for the CPEA license model.
 How do I understand/estimate my CPEA pricing and consumption?

      Ans: The Discovery Center – Pricing Estimator tool can help you with the CPEA services pricing and plan your estimations.
 (Home / Control Center / My Estimates or link)